WaterGenie3/spawn-forcer/readme.md

 #### `/spawnforcer fixedBottomY {true, false}`

 Force spawning to sample from y value between `chunkBottomY` and heightmap + 1 instead of the world bottom to heightmap + 1.
+If `chunkBottomY` is higher than heightmap + 1, the spawn fails.
 The `fixedStart` option takes precedence over this rule.
 Defaults to false.